 Benefit Description You pay After the calendar year deductible

 Orthopedic and prosthetic devices (cont.)

 Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome 50% of Plan Allowance

-Ostomy supplies specific to ostomy care (quantities and types vary according to the ostomy, location, construction, etc.)

 Note: Coverage includes repair and replacement when due to growth or normal wear and tear.

 Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical and anesthesia services .
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services .

 Hair prosthesis prescribed by a physician for hair loss resulting from radiation therapy, chemotherapy or certain other injuries, diseases, or treatment of a disease.
 Nothing up to Plan lifetime maximum of \$500

 Not covered: All charges

 Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups

-• Lumbosacral supports
+Lumbosacral supports

-Corsets, trusses, elastic stockings, support hose, and other supportive devices, unless medically necessary
+Corsets, trusses, elastic stockings, support hose, and other supportive devices

-Replacement of prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's physical condition
+• Replacement of prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's physical condition

 All charges over \$500 for hair prosthesis

 Durable medical equipment (DME)

 We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Contact Plan at 1-800/537-9384 for a complete list of covered DME.
+Contact Plan at 800-537-9384 for a complete list of covered DME.
 Some covered items include: 50% of Plan Allowance

 Oxygen systems and oxygen tanks

 Dialysis equipment

 Hospital beds (Clinitron and electric beds must be authorized)

 Wheelchairs (motorized wheelchairs and scooters must be preauthorized)

 • Crutches

 • Walkers

 Speech generating devices

 Blood glucose monitors

-• Insulin pumps
+Insulin pumps

 Audible prescription reading devices

+Oxygen concentrators; and 10% of Plan Allowance